Restorative

 4

-Making inlays or onlays for teeth can take time, so a temporary fit may be applied whilst you wait.
+Making inlays or onlays for teeth can take time, so a temporary fit may be applied while you wait.

 5